Nobility of the First French Empire

-Napoleon also established a new knightly order in 1802, the Légion d'honneur, which is still in existence today.
+Napoleon also established a new knightly order in 1802, the Legion of Honour, which is still in existence today.
 The Grand Dignitaries of the French Empire ranked, regardless of noble title, immediately behind the Princes of France.

 Creation

 Ennoblement started in 1804 with the creation of princely titles for members of Napoleon's family, the House of Bonaparte.
-Other titles followed: titles were created and, in 1808, those of count, baron and knight.
+Other titles followed: titles were created and, in 1808, those of count, baron, and knight.

 Napoleon founded the concept of "nobility of Empire" by an imperial decree on 1 March 1808.
 The purpose of this creation was to amalgamate the old nobility and the revolutionary middle-class in one peerage system.
 This step, which aimed at the introduction of a stable elite, was fully in line with the creation of the Legion of Honour and of life senatorial peerages.